Click the links below to view information about activities for this park.

 Educational materials about Jones Lake State Park have been developed for grades 6-8 and are correlated to North Carolina's competency-based curriculum in science, social studies, mathematics and English/language arts.
 The Jones Lake program introduces students to the unique geology of Carolina bays.
 Accompanying the program is a teacher's booklet and workshop, free of charge to educators.

 Hiking: Bay Trail is a four-mile loop around Jones Lake, offering an excellent chance to experience the habitats of a Carolina bay.
 Wander through dense vegetation and over boggy soil to view lovely lakeside flora.
 Large pond cypress trees, draped with Spanish moss, line the shore and grow in the shallow water.
 Leatherwood plants with delicate white flowers, also called titi, overhang the water’s edge.
 Several short side-trails lead to the lake, allowing hikers a chance to catch their breath while viewing the vista across the lake.
 Begin Bay Trail at the picnic area or campground.
 Contact park staff for trail interpretation.

 Picnicking: A picnic is a great way to enjoy a day out-of-doors.
-More than 50 tables and eight grills are available at the picnic grounds.
+More than 50 tables and 15 grills are available at the picnic grounds.
 A grassy area, also available for picnicking, is adjacent to the beach where the shade of pine and cypress trees promises respite from the sun.
 The covered picnic shelter, perfect for a large gathering, will accommodate up to 100 people.
 Use of the picnic shelter is free of charge unless reservations are requested.

 Swimming: Enjoy the aquatic activities offered by this cool, tea-colored lake.
 The sandy beach of Jones Lake is ideal for sunbathing and the shallow water is a swimmer’s delight.
 A fee is charge for swimming from Memorial Day weekend through Labor Day when lifeguards are on duty.
 A concession stand and bathhouse are located nearby.